 TJ covered it well - That could have been the game.
 Nothing more to say about that, really.
 They didn’t have the focus that they quickly showed starting in the 2nd quarter - but too late to win the game, at least as it turned out.

 3. Great schemes

 IAOFM members and staff called for the 4-3 and the Broncos had the same idea.
-Points to http://www.IAOFM.com and a, great job by 1,295 pounds of linemen.
+Points to www.IAOFM.com, and a great job by 1,295 pounds of linemen.
 By the time that Kevin Vickerson strained his groin, Denver’s 4-3 had done a remarkable job of slowing and even stopping both Shonn Greene and LaDainian Tomlinson.
 Champ Bailey made up for a less-than-optimal performance by Mario Haggan, who didn’t have his best game.
 Astute fans noted that it was only after Vickerson had to leave the game that the Jets’ offense managed to up their attack enough to score the final touchdown.
 Injuries are part of life, and every team has to overcome them, but I’m getting danged tired of writing that sentence.
 Sometimes, you feel like you’re getting hosed by the injury bug.

 4. Sad to see Vickerson go out with a groin injury